luisatomo/PHPSymfonyTest/README.md

 - doctrine:query
 - doctrine:migrations

-Pick the right commands to achieve the following:
+Pick the right commands fom above to achieve the following:
 1. drop database
 2. create new database from scratch
 3. load your current entities schema into the DB